-Now, the place where he dreamt - his childhood home - welcomes fans to celebrate Tampa’s 130+ years of baseball heritage.
+Now, the place where he dreamt - his childhood home - is about to welcome fans to celebrate Tampa’s over 130 years of baseball heritage.

 In this home, 89 professional players and baseball greats from Tampa are honored, along with the people and places who shaped them: the early leagues and spring training, sun-soaked fields in West Tampa and Ybor City, World Series-winning Little League teams, and coaches with deep rosters.

 Realizing the right time to capitalize on a fleeting opportunity – then taking action.
 This is the story of both.